panaxeo/shadow-aar/README.md

 }
 ```

-### Step 2: Apply plugin
+### Step 2: Apply the plugin

-Apply plugin in each `build.gradle` for project you need to shadow dependencies:
+Apply the plugin in each `build.gradle` for projects where you need to shadow dependencies:

 ```groovy
 apply plugin: 'com.panaxeo.shadow-aar'